A FEDERAL CAREER LIKE NO OTHER!!!

 See Other Information.

-LOCATION: Court Services and Offender Supervision Agency (CSOSA), Office of Human Resources, Training and Career Development Center, Washington, D.C.
+LOCATION: Court Services and Offender Supervision Agency (CSOSA), Office of Information Technology, Washington, DC.

-If you would like to learn more about CSOSA, we encourage you to visit our website at www.csosa.gov.
+If you would like to learn more about CSOSA's mission, strategic goals, employment opportunities, and other information, we encourage you to visit our website at www.csosa.gov.

 Applicants must submit a complete application package that is received by the closing date of this announcement.